ryanjamesmcgill/step-master/README.md

-# worklist-generator
+# step-master
-React.js based app that enables the user to easily build configuration files for an external engineering system.
+React.js based app for an quick grid page with dynamic filtering

-view demo: <a href="http://ryanjamesmcgill.github.io/worklist-generator/#" target="_blank">ryanjamesmcgill.github.io/worklist-generator</a>